 Shared Skills in Art and Science

-Effective communication is essential in both art and science.
-Artists convey their ideas, emotions, and messages through their artworks, aiming to engage and evoke responses from viewers.
-Similarly, scientists share their research findings, theories, and discoveries with colleagues and a wider audience, aiming to disseminate knowledge and create understanding.
+Artists convey their ideas, emotions, and messages through their work.
+Their aim being a desire to evoke responses from viewers.
+To get them to think about something grander.
+Similarly, scientists share their research findings, theories, and discoveries with both their colleagues and a wider audience.
+The aim of the scientist is the spread of knowledge and the creation of understanding.

 The Human Desire for Understanding